 Example: Upper-Crossed Syndrome (Hunchbackasana)

-We have a client with upper-crossed syndrome, meaning they have a postural distortion pattern that involves rounding of the upper back with rounded/forward shoulders and forward-head posture.
+We have a client with "upper-crossed syndrome", meaning they have a postural distortion pattern that involves rounding of the upper back with rounded/forward shoulders and forward-head posture.

-How many times have you told yourself to sit up straight only to find your self slumped back over once you took your mind off of it?
+How many times have you told yourself to sit up straight only to find yourself slumped back over once you took your mind off of it?
 Did you straighten up as you read this?

 The Chicken and the Egg

 Is upper-crossed syndrome caused by tight protractors, or is it caused by weak retractors?
 The answer is, of course, both.
-And if one is present, the other will develop, which will then reinforce the first, and so on, causing a viscous cycle.
+And if one is present, the other will develop, which will then reinforce the first, and so on, causing a vicious cycle.
 For true healing, we need to address the chicken and the egg.